monnierliz/monnierliz.github.io/index.md

 Classes will be recorded and available for two weeks.
 (Although recordings are not interactive, it does allow for flexibility for participation on your own time.
 I encourage you to do this if you are unable to make the Tuesday night class. )

 Registration
-To register, simply email me at monnierliz@gmail.com by April 3rd.
+To register, simply email me at monnierliz@gmail.com by May 2.
 I will then send you a link to the Zoom Meeting and send a recording to you afterward.
 I will also supply written reviews of the classes.
 A reminder that you will need to submit the FMI Memorandum of Understanding prior to taking a class.
 You only need to do this once. https://forms.gle/K6mNWwSemJ5dkFEq9
 Class fees are $40 for the series or $13 for a drop-in.